ome/ngff/rfc/3/index.md

 ## Overview

-OME-NGFF version 0.4 restricts the number, names, ordering, and type of axes that are allowed in the axes metadata.
+OME-Zarr version 0.4 restricts the number, names, ordering, and type of axes that are allowed in the axes metadata.
 These restrictions have limited conversion of proprietary datasets, usage by microscope vendors[^1], and usage by novel microscopy modalities[^2].

 This RFC removes these restrictions, opening NGFF to many more users within its target domain (and beyond).
-Because it *only* removes restrictions, existing valid OME-NGFF datasets will remain valid after implementation of this proposal.
+Because it *only* removes restrictions, existing valid OME-Zarr datasets will remain valid after implementation of this proposal.

 ## Background

-OME-NGFF [aims][nat methods paper] to provide a unified open format for bioimaging data and metadata to make it findable, accessible, interoperable, and reusable.
-The [paper describing NGFF][nat methods paper] notes that "the diversity of [biological imaging's] applications have prevented the establishment of a community-agreed standardized data format", but, [for historical reasons][ome-model], [version 0.4 of the NGFF specification][ngff 0.4] [imposes][ngff 0.4 multiscales metadata] strict restrictions on the
+OME-Zarr [aims][nat methods paper] to provide a unified open format for bioimaging data and metadata to make it findable, accessible, interoperable, and reusable.
+The [paper describing NGFF and OME-Zarr][nat methods paper] notes that "the diversity of [biological imaging's] applications have prevented the establishment of a community-agreed standardized data format", but, [for historical reasons][ome-model], [version 0.4 of the OME-Zarr specification][ngff 0.4] [imposes][ngff 0.4 multiscales metadata] strict restrictions on the
 applications:

 > The length of "axes" must be between 2 and 5 and MUST be equal to the